riedelsolutions/classes/README.md

-# classes
+# Class Materials
-JS lessons for my students (in Spanish).
+JS lessons and materials for my students (in Spanish).